-This 3-day workshop introduces Bio-Leadership: an exploration of new forms of leadership inspired by nature, and space to cultivate a new set of qualities to help us navigate the 21st century.
+This 3-day workshop introduces Bio-Leadership – a new way of working with nature, and an important set of qualities to help us navigate the 21st century.

-This work comes at a time when many of us know deeply that we need to change how we structure our lives and work.
-It comes when many of us seek deeper forms of purpose and meaning; when we know that the ecological crisis is a reality; when we carry a burning beacon to protect and replenish the world we share.
+This comes at a time when more people are challenging the status quo of leadership and human innovation.
+It comes when many of us seek deeper forms of purpose and meaning; when we know that the ecological crisis is a reality; and we carry a burning fire to protect and replenish our world.

-Stories, tools, and models that can be applied through thinking and practice.
+Stories, tools, and models – applied through thinking and practice.

-Experiential and internal practices to support more felt qualities related to awareness, connection, resilience, adaptability, movement and care.
+Experiential and internal practices – to support ’emodied’ qualities related to awareness, connection, resilience, adaptability, movement and care.

-A collective field perspective to help us step back to explore how a wider systemic shift occurs; how we ourselves connect and support a wider movement and some of the dynamics that empower us or hold us back.
+A collective field perspective – to help us step back to explore how a wider systemic shift occurs.

-As important as anything, we do this work by returning to nature: making time to connect with our own capacity to experience nature, and working with the principles of nature to inform our conversations, experiences and actions beyond this space.
+As important as anything, we do this by returning to nature: reconneting with our own capacity to experience nature, and working with nature to inform our actions beyond this space.

 What is ‘business-as-usual’ and how can we change the narrative?

-What is this moment we’re in, and how can we use it to navigate new ways of structuring human systems in order to transform them?
+What is this moment we’re in, and how can we use it to navigate and transform today’s structures and systems?

-How do we find a balance between internal qualities and external actions to bring about a new form of life and work?
+How do we balance internal qualities and external actions to bring about a new form of life and work?

-How can we work collectively to bring this new way of working with nature into our life and work?
+How can we work collectively to bring this new way of working to the world?

 New ways of working as ecosystems